 - Medicine, including pain medication

-The problem with these methods is that none are guaranteed to work, and if someone truly needs restorative/regenerative treatment, very few of these options offer anything restorative.
+The problem with these methods is that none are guaranteed to work, and if someone truly needs restorative or regenerative treatment, these options do not offer anything restorative.

 Enter the Discseel® Procedure.

 Treating Sciatica with the Discseel® Procedure is a quick decision followed by a quick incision.
-Once the location causing the sciatica is found, steps to reverse the damage can be made.
-In the Discseel® Procedure, the unique biological therapy is applied to wherever cartilage or bone may need to be repaired near the sciatic nerve.
+Once the location causing the sciatic pain is found, steps to reverse the damage can be made.
+In the Discseel® Procedure, the unique biologic therapy is applied to wherever cartilage or bone may need to be repaired near the sciatic nerve.
 Regardless of where the procedure is performed, most patients are up and walking in 24 hours!